marvin-rubia/Stock-Breakouts-Backtester/README.md

-# Python Backtesteer for Stock Breakouts
+# Python Backtester for Stock Breakouts
 The Colab Notebook contains the function I developed for coding the profitability of breakout setups for a given stock in its entire history.
 The source for the stock data is Yahoo Finance and was scraped using the `yahoo-fin` open-source library.
 The output of the function is a histogram for the breakout profits and some trading probabilities.

 ## Sample Output